Pennsylvania Rural Health Model

 Background

-Under this Model, CMS and other participating payers pay participating rural hospitals on a global budget—a fixed amount, set in advance--to cover all inpatient and hospital-based outpatient items and services.
-In addition, participating rural hospitals are working to redesign the delivery of care for their beneficiaries, to improve quality of care and better meet the health needs of their local communities.
+Under PARHM, CMS and other participating payers pay participating rural hospitals on a global budget—a fixed amount, set in advance--to cover inpatient and hospital-based outpatient items and services.
+Participating rural hospitals work to redesign the delivery of care for their beneficiaries, to improve quality of care and better meet the health needs of their local communities.
 Pennsylvania, acting through its Department of Health, is a key partner in jointly administering this Model with CMS.

 CMS believes this Model will further CMS’ goals of improving the health of beneficiaries in rural areas, maintaining access to health care for rural populations, and determining the impact of an alternative payment model on rural providers, who have generally had lower rates of participation in alternative payment models.